 One DPC thought leader, at least, has recently asserted that subscription-based direct primary care is, in the hands of some, nothing more than a vehicle for venality; Douglas Farrago, author of the best-selling book on DPC, is actively rallying “push back” against what he regards as multiple, insufficiently virtuous iterations of the subscription-based direct primary care model.

 If Dr Farrago is committed to using administrative savings from direct pay to improve patient care, good on him.
 But merely switching from FFS to DPC is not sufficient to make that happen.
 Any PCP operating under any payment model who secures overhead savings or who can merely talk his way into higher rates for his services is free to elect any combination of increased personal compensation, reduced personal effort, or increased patent access.

-Whenever D-PCPs stress the danger and likelihood of FFS physicians billing for unneeded services just to get more money — that is, constantly — it brings to mind a childhood taunt: “It takes one to know one.”
+Whenever D-PCPs stress the danger and likelihood of FFS physicians billing for unneeded services just to get more money — constantly, in other words — it brings to mind the childhood taunt: “It takes one to know one.”

 In Part 4, Brekke identified theoretical incentives that might lead D-PCPs to do good and FFS-PCPs to do bad, but wholly ignored similar incentives for D-PCPs to do bad and FFS-PCPs to do good.
 Unsurprisingly, either payment model can be abused to extract more money from patients.

-If you are wondering where abuse might lie, consider following the money.
+If you are wondering where abuse might lie, then, consider following the money.
 DPC clinics charge an adult $900 a year for primary care.
-Under the traditional model, the average annual adult spend for primary care is about $450, 50% less.
+Under the traditional model, primary care providers receive an annual average annual adult spend for primary care of $450.